dfelinto/blender-manual/manual/render/cycles/render_settings/hair.rst

          Number of subdivisions used in cardinal curve intersection (power of 2).

    :3D Curves:
-      Render hair as 3D curve, for accurate results when viewing hair close up.
+      Render curves as circular 3D geometry, for accurate results when viewing curves close up.
-      Hair curves are automatically subdivided until the curve is smooth.
+      Curves are automatically subdivided until the curve is smooth.

 Viewport Display
 ----------------

-These settings control the hair rendering settings used when the 3D viewport is set to :ref:`Material Preview <3dview-material-preview>`
+These settings control the curve rendering settings used when the 3D viewport is set to :ref:`Material Preview <3dview-material-preview>`

 .. include:: /render/eevee/render_settings/hair.rst